ctb/titus-blog/src/2016-raising-the-postdocs.rst

 overtime; but if it were just that, I could have given smaller raises to my existing postdocs.
 A bigger factor is that I *really* don't want the postdocs to have to think about tracking their time.
-I also hope it will decrease postdoc turnover, which can a real problem: it takes a lot of time to recruit a new person to the lab, and if it takes a year to recruit a postdoc and they leave sooner because the salary sucks, well, that's really a net loss to me.
+I also hope it will decrease postdoc turnover, which can be a real problem: it takes a lot of time to recruit a new person to the lab, and if it takes a year to recruit a postdoc and they leave sooner because the salary sucks, well, that's really a net loss to me.